Almshouse: United States

 Many of the patients of the New York Custodial Asylum for Feeble-Minded Women were falsely considered to be mentally ill.
 Mary Lake was the daughter of a young woman who had been sentenced to 10 years in a state prison.
 Mary and her other siblings were split up and put into almshouses.
 She was committed to the almshouse in Newark as feeble-minded.
-It was not until years later where she was pronounced not mentally ill and was able to leave the almshouse.
+It was not until years later that she was pronounced not mentally ill and was able to leave the almshouse.

 Throughout the 19th century almshouses were a last resort for those who were poor, disabled, and elderly.
 Residents experienced mistreatment, destitution, and inhumanity.
 As almshouses continued into the 19th century, activists such as Dorothea Dix fought for institutional reform.
 Dix sought to remove children, the mentally ill, and the developmentally disabled from all almshouses and increase the number of institutions, hospitals, and asylums for them to reside in.
 As her movement gained momentum, she played a vital role in the establishment and expansion of over 30 hospitals for the treatment of the mentally ill.
 Her efforts removed specific groups from almshouses, leaving the elderly to remain.

 One of the biggest problems with almshouses is that they were rarely self-sustaining.
 They were costly to run, and the capacity of the inmates to pay for their own keep by working at the farm, or working at the almshouse itself, was greatly overestimated.
 There were not enough staff, facilities were not kept up, and the poor kept coming.
 By the end of the 1800s, almshouses began to be replaced by asylums and institutions.